Inflation & Fed Word Search

 MONETARY

 Monetary policy refers to the actions taken by a central bank to manage the money supply and interest rates to achieve macroeconomic goals like price stability, full employment, and sustainable economic growth.
-The Fed\
+The Fed's two main monetary policy tools are setting the federal funds rate and conducting open market operations.

 STAGFLATION